An interview with Andrea Blythe as part of the New Books in Poetry podcast, 1/2022.

 In the podcast, I talk primarily about The Sign of the Dragon, but also my writing more generally.

 I am a fantasy and science fiction author of both stories and poetry.
-I’ve won the Elgin Award and the Rhysling Award, and my work has appeared in Analog, Asimov’s, Daily Science Fiction, F&SF, Fireside, Science, and Strange Horizons.
+I’ve been named a Grand Master by the Science Fiction and Fantasy Poetry Association, and have twice won both the Elgin Award and the Rhysling Award.
+My work has appeared in Analog, Asimov’s, F&SF, Fantasy Magazine, Science, and Strange Horizons.

 Winner of the 2021 Elgin Award, The Sign of the Dragon is an epic fantasy told in poetry.
 Of all the things I’ve written, it’s the one that matters most to me.
 It began with a single poem about a boy chosen by a dragon to be king.
 I meant the poem to be a standalone piece, but the boy stayed with me, and I returned and wrote more, and more, and more poems about him.
 Over three hundred poems in the end.